simonw/csvs-to-sqlite/README.md

                                  that column will be replaced with integer foreign key references to a new table of that name.
 You can customize the name of the table like so:

                                      --extract-column state:States:state_name

                                  This will pull unique values from the 'state' column and use them to populate a new 'States' table, with an id column primary key and a state_name column containing the strings from the original column.
+      -f, --fts TEXT             One or more columns to use to populate a full- text index
+      --version                  Show the version and exit.
       --help                     Show this message and exit.